-- The dip in availability and generation in April is due to the April blackout event. - The dip in availability and generation in September is due to the passing of Hurricane Fiona.
+• The dip in availability and generation in September is due to the passing of Hurricane Fiona.

 System Heat Rate

 The System Heat Rate measures the efficiency of the system to convert fuel into electricity.
 System Heat Rate will vary depending on the available generation units and required resources to satisfy electrical demand.
 It is calculated as energy consumed (MMBtu) / energy produced (MWh).
 The forecasted Heat Rate is determined by the last forecast calculated for the Fuel Clause Adjustment Factor.